bbeckenb/Wealth_and_Budget_App/README.md

 <a name="EditBT"></a>

 #### Editing a BudgetTracker
 Once a BudgetTracker is created, it will appear on the Dashboard where it can be edited or deleted.
 To edit, click the 'edit' icon at the bottom of the BudgetTracker.
 This will direct the User to the Update BudgetTracker form where the user can modify their Budget Threshold and/or their Notification Frequency.
+These values will be updated in the database and the new values will be reflected on the Dashboard.

 *(BudgetTracker Update: Bottom of BudgetTracker blue 'edit' icon)*
 ![BT Edit](static/images/readme/BTEditorDelete.png)